Spread the Word

 Lame Duck Session Likely to Address Tax Issues

 It is becoming increasingly apparent that Congress will consider a series of tax provisions during the post-election “lame duck” session this year, regardless of who wins on November 8.
 For the first time in years, expired charitable giving incentives are not on the to-do list (because Congress made them permanent in late 2015).
 But Congress is expected to renew three dozen other expired tax breaks for businesses and individuals.
-Republicans in the House and Senate have made clear that they will also seek to
+Republicans in the House and Senate have made clear that they will also seek to block a

-seize cultural property that is illegally imported into the United States (H.R.
+that is illegally imported into the United States (H.R.
 2285), and expanding access to health care in rural hospitals (H.R.
 5613).

 - Promoting Split-Interest Rollovers: Another bill discussed as ripe for lame-duck action is the Legacy IRA legislation (H.R.
 5171).
 The bill would enable individual retirement account (IRA) holders aged 65 and older to rollover up to $400,000 into a charitable nonprofit that runs a split-interest entity, such as a charitable remainder annuity trust.
 Once established, the person doing the rollover and her/his spouse receive annual income for a period of time, up to death, and any money left over goes to the designated charity.

 - Bill Introduced on Charitable Nonprofits Politicking Ban: In late September, two Representatives introduced a bill (H.R.
 6195) that would allow 501(c)(3) nonprofits to make partisan political statements when made "in the ordinary course of the organization's regular and customary activities."
-The legislation, which is not expected to pass this year, would alter the longstanding prohibition on partisan political intervention by churches and other nonprofits under the
+The legislation, which is not expected to pass this year, would alter the longstanding prohibition on partisan political intervention by churches and other nonprofits under the Johnson Amendment

-Johnson Amendment of 1954.
+of 1954.
 See The Power of Nonpartisanship for an explanation of why the current ban on politicking by charitable nonprofits is in the community’s best interest.

 - President Promotes Pay For Success Programs: President Obama announced two pay-for-success awards from the Education Department intended to identify high-quality career and technical education opportunities and support a feasibility study to identify promising school sites that are using evidence-based interventions for early learning dual language models.
 The pay-for-success model, which seeks to attract private investment to scale up new approaches to longstanding problems, is the subject of controversy in many parts of the country due to mixed results.
-In August, the National Council of
+In August, the National Council of Nonprofits

-Nonprofits released “Principles for Consideration of New Funding Mechanisms,” designed for use by nonprofits, governments, foundations, and for-profit entities when considering launching pay-for-success initiatives, social impact bonds, or other new funding mechanisms.
+released “Principles for Consideration of New Funding Mechanisms,” designed for use by nonprofits, governments, foundations, and for-profit entities when considering launching pay-for-success initiatives, social impact bonds, or other new funding mechanisms.

 Princeton Settles Property Tax Challenge

 Princeton University agreed to pay $18 million over the next seven years to settle a lawsuit brought by local residents challenging the tax-exempt status of the nonprofit university.
 Admitting no liability, the university agreed to extend for two additional years an agreement to make payments in lieu of taxes (PILOTs) to the local government, pay $10 million into a fund designed to provide property-tax relief for lower-income homeowners, and contribute more than $1 million to a nonprofit dedicated to meeting the housing needs of poorer residents.
 In a news release, Princeton University’s president stated: “We had every confidence that the courts ultimately would have affirmed the University's continuing eligibility for property tax exemption on buildings and facilities that support its educational, research and service missions, but we concluded that the contributions we will make under the settlement agreement are a better expenditure of funds than continuing to incur the considerable costs of litigation.”
-See the analysis of the settlement by New
+See the analysis of the settlement by New Jersey’s

-Jersey’s Center for Non-Profits.
+Center for Non-Profits.

 The litigation, brought not by public officials but private residents, generated legislation that is expected to be considered by the New Jersey General Assembly before the end of the year.
 The legislation prohibits a taxpayer from appealing an assessment or exemption that is granted to another taxpayer.
 The bill also prevents third-party challenges of financial agreements between tax-exempt organizations and local governments, such as negotiated fee arrangements or payments in lieu of taxes (PILOTs).
 In testimony in support of the legislation, Linda Czipo of Center for Non-Profits in New Jersey expressed concern that the current law in the state puts a wide variety of nonprofits at risk of third-party challenges – not just large institutions like Princeton, but also “supportive housing organizations, homeless shelters, schools for people with developmental disabilities, shelters for victims of domestic violence, drug treatment centers, mental health facilities, or countless others that could be considered unpopular or controversial.”